stackblitz/docs/docs/platform/webcontainers/turbo-package-manager.md

 # {{ $frontmatter.title }}

 :::warning
-Starting on January 1, 2024, turbo will no longer be supported and will be removed.
-We now offer built-in support for npm, pnpm, and yarn v1.
+Starting on April 2024, turbo ceased to be supported and was removed.
+We offer built-in support for npm, pnpm, and yarn v1.

 Support for native package managers out-of-the-box offers a lot of benefits.
 All features of your favorite package manager will be immediately available.